-The Group manufactures and sells market video graphics cards, other computer components, consumer electronic products and others under the Group's brand products, and other brand products to customers.
+The Group manufactures and sells market video graphics cards, other computer components, consumer electronic products and others under the Group's brand products, as well as other brand products, to customers.

 Provision of computer-related Services

 Upon particular request from customers, the Group also offers computer software, hardware and system development services.